Comparing Directory Structure Patterns for Snowflake × Terraform

 }

-In our previous implementation, we called modules from a single file `environments/<environment>/main.tf`.
-While this structure works well with few resources, managing a single file becomes quite challenging when resources increase to 100 or 200.
-I'd like to summarize several potential solutions.
+So far, our implementation has called modules from a single environments/<environment>/main.tf file.
+While this structure works well with few resources, it becomes challenging to manage when the count grows to 100 or 200.
+Here are some solutions:

 snowflake-terraform-sample % tree